Fairfield hosts Leffew and Mount St. Mary’s - WTOP News

 Fairfield, Connecticut; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Mount St. Mary’s faces the Fairfield Stags after Dakota Leffew scored 20 points in Mount St. Mary’s 72-65 loss to the Siena Saints.
+BOTTOM LINE: Mount St. Mary’s visits the Fairfield Stags after Dakota Leffew scored 20 points in Mount St. Mary’s 72-65 loss to the Siena Saints.

-The Stags have gone 5-5 in home games.
-Fairfield is 5- when it wins the turnover battle and averages 10.8 turnovers per game.

-The Mountaineers have gone 4-10 against MAAC opponents.
-Mount St. Mary’s is fifth in the MAAC allowing 66.0 points while holding opponents to 42.2% shooting.
+The Mountaineers are 4-10 in conference play.
+Mount St. Mary’s is 0-3 in games decided by 3 points or fewer.

-TOP PERFORMERS: Supreme Cook is averaging 13.1 points and 8.1 rebounds for the Stags.
-Allan Jeanne-Rose is averaging 9.6 points over the past 10 games for Fairfield.
+TOP PERFORMERS: Supreme Cook is shooting 54.5% and averaging 13.1 points for the Stags.
+Allan Jeanne-Rose is averaging 9.6 points over the last 10 games for Fairfield.

-Jalen Benjamin is averaging 14.6 points and 3.7 assists for the Mountaineers.
-Leffew is averaging 2.0 made 3-pointers over the last 10 games for Mount St. Mary’s.
+Jalen Benjamin is scoring 14.6 points per game with 3.0 rebounds and 3.7 assists for the Mountaineers.
+Leffew is averaging 11.1 points and 2.7 rebounds while shooting 40.6% over the past 10 games for Mount St. Mary’s.

 LAST 10 GAMES: Stags: 4-6, averaging 62.4 points, 30.2 rebounds, 8.4 assists, 6.0 steals and 4.0 blocks per game while shooting 40.8% from the field.
 Their opponents have averaged 64.6 points per game.